dan-velez/binarylogic/notes/notes-react.md

   Similar to lambdas in Java.
 The arrow is formed with `=>` sign.
   **Event Listeners** are prime examples of using **functional programming**.

+* package.json has dependencies.
+* .gitignore to ignore files for upload to git.
+* `npm start` creates the dev environment.
+* npm buils to finish.
+Host files in S3 bucket.
+Webpage will respond.
+The build folder contains compiled application.

+* Send requests to backedn hosted on another machine.

 ```javascript
 let c = () => console.log("Hello");